BaptisteZloch/MakeIT-How-to-deploy-a-linear-regression-on-Arduino-Nano-33/README.md

 # MakeIT-How-to-deploy-a-linear-regression-on-Arduino-Nano-33

 This repository is dedicated to the first tutorial of my YouTube channel: MakeIT.
-This tutorial is called "How to deploy a linear regression on Arduino Nano 33 ?" it's available here.
+This tutorial is called "How to deploy a linear regression on Arduino Nano 33 ?" available [here](https://youtu.be/5Nu-sUCmGTM).

 You can find below the pipeline to develope a TinyML project :